OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-03.md

 ## Genesis 3:11

-And He said, “Who informed you that you were naked?
+And He said, “Who said to you that you were naked?
 Have you eaten from the tree from which I commanded you not to eat?”

 ## Genesis 3:12

-The man said, “The woman you placed with me—she gave me some fruit from the tree, and I ate it.”
+The man said, “The woman you placed with me —she gave me some fruit from the tree, and I ate it.”

 ## Genesis 3:13